Parentage & Paternity Lawyer in Laguna Hills, CA

 Paternity can be established in several different ways.
 The important thing to note is that if the biological mother is denying visitation, it is important to immediately file paternity action to preserve parental rights.
 This applies even if the petitioner is the biological father.
+If you need help establishing parentage in California, reach out to our trusted paternity lawyer in Laguna Hills, CA by calling 949-755-8542 today.

 The Uniform Parentage Act